If you weren’t privy to the fact that Tudor is a sister brand to Rolex, would you think the same of the brand’s luxury timepieces?

 - The Complication

 There’s a lot that ties the two brands together as well as various aspects that set them apart, even within the same style category.
-Let’s take a closer look into what these are.
+Let’s take a closer look at what these are.

 - Heritage Ranger Ref.
 M79910 vs. Explorer Ref.
 214270